 Once inside your system, pests can damage the HVAC system itself by nesting; they can use the system as a gateway to your home and additional damage, or they can pose a health hazard.
 The damage they do can be costly to repair.

 Your ductwork is very tempting to rodents and snakes, because it provides them a resting place that’s cool during the summer and warm during the winter.
-Roaches, too, like cool, dark places and can squeeze into small spaces easily.
+Cockroaches like cool, dark places and can squeeze into small spaces easily.

-As noted above, pests that invade your HVAC system can provide health hazards and can also damage the workings of your system, which can be costly to repair.
+As noted above, pests that invade your HVAC system are health hazards and can also damage the workings of your system, which can be costly to repair.

 While money can solve equipment problems, issues with the air quality in your home can be more dangerous, because there is the potential for long-lasting effects.
 Your home may have odor problems as a result of pest droppings, debris and carcasses in the system that spread throughout the house.

-When you attempt to eradicate these critters, pesticides, too, can affect the air quality in your home.
+When you attempt to eradicate these critters, pesticides can hurt the air quality in your home.
 In addition, they may cause irritation to your nose, eyes, and throat; occasionally, a serious case arises where the pesticide causes damage to the nervous system, liver or kidneys.
 The chemicals in pesticides may also be carcinogenic, so prolonged exposure isn’t always safe.

 A number of pests are considered allergens, so ongoing exposure to them could give rise to allergy symptoms.
 The impact of their dander or remains on air quality may also aggravate asthma or other respiratory conditions.
-In addition, if pests block a flue, they can prevent poisonous gases such as carbon monoxide – the by-products of combustion — from escaping your home.
+In addition, if pests block a flue, they can prevent poisonous gases such as carbon monoxide from escaping your home.

 Once you realize that there are pests making themselves at home in your HVAC system, call a professional to root them out as quickly as possible.